 Generating good test vectors is often harder than writing the code you are testing.
 This semester, the vectors are provided for you to increase the amount of sleep you'll get.
 Get the controller_testbench.sv and controller.tv from the class website.
+Note that they may have a .txt suffix that you will need to remove after downloading.
 Read them and understand what they are doing.

-Compile and test your controller with Modelsim.
+Compile and test your controller with Questa.
 Make sure you run for long enough to get a message that all of the tests were completed with 0 errors.